-Use your Powerhoop for no more than one or two minutes on the first day, and increase gradually as your muscles get stronger.
+Beginner top tip: Use your Powerhoop for no more than three minutes on the first day, and increase gradually as your muscles get stronger.

-- Still standing up straight and keeping the hoop level, feed the Powerhoop across the abdominal muscles in the same direction as your forward foot.
+- Still standing up straight and keeping the Powerhoop level, feed the hoop across the abdominal muscles in the same direction as your forward foot.
 Speed is important so give it a good push.
-Move your hips forward and back (not side-to-side) to keep the Powerhoop spinning.
-Tighten your abs and "push" against the impact of the Powerhoop with your tummy.
+Move your hips forward and back (not side-to-side) to keep the hoop spinning.
+Tighten your abs and "push" against the impact of the hoop with your tummy.

 - Stop your Powerhoop, switch the position of your feet, and hoop in the opposite direction.
 That may seem difficult at first, but for balanced training it's very important to use your hoop for equal time in both directions.
 Hooping builds abdominal muscle quickly; if you don't hoop both ways you might actually notice that you have become firmer and slimmer on one side of your body!

 Take some measurements!
 Check out this tutorial on how to measure your body.